Saint Gabriel the Archangel

 Fra Angelico, "The Annunciation," c.
 1438–1445, Museo di San Marco, Florence — public domain.

-His first appearances come in the Book of Daniel, where he arrives to interpret visions that had left the prophet shaken and searching for meaning (Daniel 8:16).
 Centuries later, he appears in the Temple to Zechariah, a priest who doubts the news that his elderly wife Elizabeth will bear a son — the child who will grow up to be John the Baptist.
-Gabriel's introduction of himself in that scene is unusually direct for an angel: he identifies himself by name and describes his standing "in the presence of God" (Luke 1:19, NIV), as if to underline that this is no ordinary messenger.
+Gabriel's introduction of himself in that scene is unusually direct for an angel: he identifies himself by name and describes his standing "in the presence of God" (Luke 1:19, RSV-CE), as if to underline that this is no ordinary messenger.
+When Zechariah questions how this can happen, given his and Elizabeth's old age, Gabriel's response is sharp rather than gentle: Zechariah is struck mute until the child is born, a consequence that stands in pointed contrast to how patiently Gabriel later handles Mary's very similar question at the Annunciation.

 The Annunciation